huggingface/blog/deep-rl-a2c.md

 It's **normal if you still feel confused** with all these elements. **This was the same for me and for all people who studied RL.**

 Take time to grasp the material before continuing.
-Look also at the additional reading materials we provided in this article and the syllabus 👉 **[https://github.com/huggingface/deep-rl-class/blob/main/unit7/README.md](https://github.com/huggingface/deep-rl-class/blob/main/unit7/README.md)**
+Look also at the additional reading materials we provided in this article and the syllabus to go deeper 👉 **[https://github.com/huggingface/deep-rl-class/blob/main/unit7/README.md](https://github.com/huggingface/deep-rl-class/blob/main/unit7/README.md)**

 Don't hesitate to train your agent in other environments.
 The **best way to learn is to try things on your own!**